SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 The fee difference between Interac Debit and credit cards is where the real savings happen.

-Interac Debit uses a flat-fee model of typically $0.005 to $0.01 per transaction, regardless of purchase amount, plus a small monthly access fee ($5-$25).
-Visa and Mastercard use a percentage-based model at 1.4% to 2.6% of the transaction, plus processor markup.
-The difference adds up fast:
+Interac Debit uses a flat-fee model, typically $0.05 to $0.15 per transaction depending on your processor and volume, plus a small monthly access fee.
+Visa and Mastercard use a percentage-based model at roughly 1.4% to 2.6% of the transaction, plus processor markup.
+The difference still adds up fast on larger tickets:

 |---|---|---|---|